Saba Dewan

 Saba Dewan is an Indian documentary film maker based in New Delhi.
 Her films are based on sexuality, gender, identity, communalism and culture.
 Her notable works include Dharmayuddha (Holy War, 1989), Nasoor (Festering Wound, 1991), Khel (The Play, 1994), Barf (Snow, 1997) and Sita's Family (2001).
 She is best known for her trilogy on stigmatized female performers, Delhi-Mumbai-Delhi (2006), Naach (The Dance, 2008) and The Other Song (2009).
 She has written her first book "Tawaifnama" which has emerged from her trilogy on dancing girls.
 It is a well researched book on "tawaif (courtesans) living in banaras and Bhabhua.
 It is multi-generational chronicle first published in 2019.

 Life

 Saba was born and brought up in New Delhi.
-She finished her schooling in 1982 and completed her Bachelors in History from St. Stephen's college, University of Delhi from 1982-1985.
+She finished her schooling in 1982 and completed her Bachelors in History from St. Stephen's college, University of Delhi from 1982 to 1985.
 She further received a master's degree in Mass Communications from the Mass Communication Research Centre, Jamia Millia Islamia.